Xeeynamo/sonic-hybrid-rsdk/README.md

 * In Palmtree Panic Zone, the spinner will softlock the player.
 * Some Sonic CD's enemies and gimmicks might have the wrong palette.
 * Playable Metal Sonic has a "rolling" bugging collision.
+* Wont Run At All

 ## Resources

-I written [some notes](rsdkv3-to-rsdkv4.md) on how to convert RSDKv3 scripts to RSDKv4 scripts without modifying the RSDKv4 engine.
+Xeeynamo has written [some notes](rsdkv3-to-rsdkv4.md) on how to convert RSDKv3 scripts to RSDKv4 scripts without modifying the RSDKv4 engine.

 Everything contained in `rsdk/Scripts` is a modified version of [Rubberduckycooly's Sonic 1/2 script decompilation](https://github.com/Rubberduckycooly/Sonic-1-Sonic-2-2013-Script-Decompilation).
 This project would not exist without it.